 The coronavirus pandemic has left many of us stuck at home trying to think of a way to escape from the mundane.
 People are pursuing all types of hobbies to break free.
 One of the best ways to regain and maintain your sanity is by gardening.
+Many people have found their gardens to be a great way to escape from COVID.

 Whether you are working from home or have lost your job, the chances are that you feel anxious and depressed.
 Being cut off from social gatherings can leave many feeling alienated.